Skip to main content

 State Fleets and Alternative Fuel Providers

-The NREL-managed DOE State and Alternative Fuel Provider Fleet Program works with covered fleets to help them meet their Energy Policy Act requirements and reduce their petroleum consumption.
+The NREL-managed DOE State and Alternative Fuel Provider Fleet Program works with covered fleets to help them meet provisions in the Energy Policy Act.

 Share